Five reasons to choose China for your higher education

 A diverse and beautiful country

 In the north, you can expect cold and snowy winters where you can ski and snowboard.
 In the south, there are tropical beaches and remote islands to enjoy during the summer.
-What’s more, you can explore much of China on the country’s fantastic public transport systems, including their high-speed railways.
+What’s more, you can explore much of China using public transport, which includes the longest high-speed railway system in the world.

 Students from around the world

-There are over a billion people living in China.
-Although a majority of these people are natively Chinese, there are many other nations and cultures represented in the country.
-And with well over 400,000 international students, you’re sure to meet many different people.
-Many international students in China come from Asia, but there is also a good representation from Europe, the Americas, Africa, and Oceania.
+There are over 1.4 billion people living in China.
+Although a majority of these people are natively Chinese, there are many other nations and cultures represented in the population.
+And with well over 400,000 foreign students, there’s a vibrant international community on university campuses.
+Many international students in China come from other parts of Asia, but over 20% of all foreign students come from North America and Europe.